PostgreSQL List Schemas: Various Ways to Show All Schemas

 As you can see, there are differences in how each command handles the visibility of schemas.
 System schemas are not displayed by default in certain contexts but are visible in others.
 Keep that in mind while choosing the schema listing method.

-List PostgreSQL schemas using a GUI client
+List schemas in PostgreSQL using dbForge GUI

 dbForge Studio offers you the freedom to use SQL queries or its user-friendly graphical interface to achieve the same goals.
-For instance, to view the list of all schemas in the Bicyclestore database, you can choose either one of these methods and get the same result:
+For instance, to view the PostgreSQL schema list in the Bicyclestore database, you can choose one of these methods and get the same result:

 1. In Database Explorer, expand the desired database to see both its system and user schemas.